pygospa/dotfiles/README.md

 	git clone https://github.com/pygospa/dotfiles.git ~/dot
 	cd ~/dot

+Before running the install script, check whats included in the root directory of the repository.
+Any files that you might want to keep, can be commented out.

+Only the `README.md`, `install.sh` and the `ousted` subdirectory are ignored by default.
+If you just want single configs, link them by hand.
+If you want to use most of my files, just open your favorite editor and edit the `install.sh` script to exclude anything you don't want.

+To do so, locate the line

+	EXCL=(backup install.sh ousted README.md)

+and add any files you want to left out, for instance, if you have your own tmux.conf you want to keep, the file line should look like this:

+	EXCL=(backup install.sh ousted README.md tmux.conf)

+Once you are finished configuring the install script, run it via:

 	./install.sh

 The Install script will link all files you find in the repository to your home